 Best time to see orcas in Vancouver

-The best time of year to see orcas in Vancouver is between May and October when spawning river salmon attract the whales.
-That said, while resident killer whales feed mostly on salmon, transient orcas eat small mammals, so it’s not uncommon to see transient killer whales, too.
-In the fall, whales start migrating south in search of warmer waters to find a mate.
+The best time to see orcas in Vancouver is between May and October when spawning river salmon attracts resident killer whales.
+While transient orcas prefer to eat small mammals, it’s not uncommon to see these cetaceans in the wild, too.
+As the fall season gets underway, these whales start migrating south in search of warmer waters and to find mates.

 Best time to see humpback whales in Vancouver

-If you want to see humpback whales in Vancouver, plan your tour between April and November.
-The Pacific Northwest coast has seen an increase in humpback whales recently, and while it’s possible to spot them year-round, your best chances are in the late spring to early fall.
+If you want to see humpback whales in Vancouver, plan your visit between April and November.
+While the Pacific Northwest coast has seen an increase in humpback whales recently, the best time to see these whales in Vancouver is between the late spring and early fall.

-If you want the best chances of seeing wild whales in Vancouver, you must know where to go and when.
-The west coast waters near Vancouver Island, the Gulf Islands, and the San Juan Islands make the perfect setting for whale-watching tours.
-Most of them depart from Victoria, the capital of Vancouver Island, and travel along the Georgia Strait.
+With a bit of planning, you can give yourself the best chance of seeing wild whales in Vancouver.
+The west coast waters near Vancouver Island, the Gulf Islands, and the San Juan Islands are perfect for whale-watching.
+The most convenient option to get to this area is taking a tour from Victoria, the capital of Vancouver Island, and traveling along the Georgia Strait.

 Whales in Vancouver City